PureBhaktiArchive/archive-web-app/README.md

 - [Frontend](frontend) hosted at Firebase Hosting.
 - [Serverless Backend](functions) implemented as Cloud Functions for Firebase.
 - [Algolia](https://www.algolia.com/doc/) as an external search provider.

+See each of the README files linked above for component-specific descriptions.

 ## Contributing